MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-forms.md

 The following features may be of interest as you transition from outbound marketing to real-time journeys.
 These features provide parity, equivalent, or better functionality than what was available in outbound marketing.

-- **Form prefill** - 2024, wave 2 - Forms populate with information (e.g., first and last name) when user visits the form using the link provided in the message sent by Customer Insights Journeys
+- **Form prefill** (2024, wave 2): Forms populate with information (for example, first and last name) when a user visits the form using the link provided in the message sent by Customer Insights - Journeys
-- **Lead linked to parent contact** - When a lead is created upon form submission, it is linked to its contact.
+- **Lead linked to parent contact**: When a lead is created upon form submission, it's linked to its contact.
-- **Custom unmapped fields** - Ability to include fields in a form that are not connected to any table.
-Usually this is used for information that is temporary in nature and needed only during the current journey (e.g., meals choices for attending an event).
+- **Custom unmapped fields**: Ability to include fields in a form that aren't connected to any table.
+Usually this is used for information that's temporary in nature and needed only during the current journey (for example, meals choices for attending an event).

 > [!TIP]
 > If you have questions or comments, visit the [Outbound to real-time transition community forum](https://community.dynamics.com/forums/thread/?partialUrl=Outbound-to-Real-Time-Transition)